Boltzmann distribution: The distribution

 This equation is of great importance to spectroscopy.
-In spectroscopy we observe a spectral line of atoms or molecules undergoing transitions from one state to another.
+Spectroscopy observes spectral lines of atoms or molecules undergoing transitions from one state to another.
 In order for this to be possible, there must be some particles in the first state to undergo the transition.
-We may find that this condition is fulfilled by finding the fraction of particles in the first state.
+Their fraction can be estimated from the Boltzmann distribution.
 If it is negligible, the transition is very likely not observed at the temperature for which the calculation was done.
 In general, a larger fraction of molecules in the first state means a higher number of transitions to the second state.
 This gives a stronger spectral line.
 However, there are other factors that influence the intensity of a spectral line, such as whether it is caused by an allowed or a forbidden transition.

 The softmax function commonly used in machine learning is related to the Boltzmann distribution: